guzba/mummy/README.md

 ## How is Mummy different?

-Mummy operates with this basic model: handle all socket IO multiplexed on one thread and dispatch incoming requests and WebSocket events to a pool of worker threads.
+Mummy operates with this basic model: handle all socket IO on one thread and dispatch incoming HTTP requests and WebSocket events to a pool of worker threads.
+The request handler code is mostly free from thinking about threads.

 This model has many great benefits and is ready to take advantage of continued server core count increases (AMD just announced a 96 core 192 thread sever CPU!).